viafintech/Barzahlen-Ruby/README.md

 ### Webhook Handling

-When a slip is paid or expires, a webhook request is issued to the url you provided individually in the slip or in the [viafintech Control Center App][control_center_app].
+When a slip is paid or expires, a webhook request is issued to the url you provided individually in the slip or in the [viafintech App][viafintech_app].

-In sandbox mode you can manually trigger a `paid` or `expired` webhook request in the [Control Center App][control_center_app].
+In sandbox mode you can manually trigger a `paid` or `expired` webhook request in the [viafintech App][viafintech_app].

 The webhook request is also signed as normal requests to the API with the aforementioned `payment_key`.
 But don't worry about the signature check because this library will take care of it.